bskubi/hich/readme.md

 # [Documentation and vignettes](https://hich.readthedocs.io/en/latest/index.html)

-Hich installs with conda/mamba using one command.
+Hich installs with conda/mamba.
+Sensible defaults are chosen and can be easily modified with on a granular, per-sample level for total control.
 Setup for an experiment is based on one sample file that looks like this:

 | | | | | | | |
 |-|-|-|-|-|-|-|